 original DSM.

-are provided, the function ensures they have the same
+If both dsm and dtm are provided, the function ensures they have the same

-extent and number of cells, resampling dtm
+extent and number of cells, resampling dtm if necessary.
+The CHM is then

-calculated as the difference between dsm
+calculated as the difference between dsm and dtm, and the volume is

 calculated by multiplying the CHM by the pixel size.
 The results are

-optionally masked using the provided mask
+optionally masked using the provided mask.